 By Shari Rose ~ November 17, 2019

 Maybe you live near a major metropolitan area, but the suburbs are wastelands for your social and/or dating life.
 Or maybe you find yourself living somewhere deep T***p country in a town that isn’t exactly going to host a Pride Parade any time soon.
-Regardless of your physical location, if you are a queer person looking to meet other LGBTQ+ people and have a community to call your own, there are options for you to make that happen.
+Regardless of your physical location, if you are a queer person looking to meet other LGBTQ+ people and have a community to call your own, there are options for you to make some new friends.

 Ideas for how to find LGBTQ+ friends, community & support